N-ickMorris/Machine-Learning/README.md

 - tune_xgboost.py *: Tunes a XGBoost Tree model with a random grid search*

 ## Unsupervised
-- kmeans.py *: Predict with a k-Means model*
+- kmeans.py *: Cluster with a k-Means model*
-- birch.py *: Predict with a Birch model*
+- birch.py *: Cluster with a Birch model*
-- mixture.py *: Predict with a Gaussian Mixture model*
+- mixture.py *: Cluster with a Gaussian Mixture model*
-- mean.py *: Predict with a Mean Shift model*
+- mean.py *: Cluster with a Mean Shift model*
+- pca.py *: Embed with a Principal Component Analysis model*
+- isomap.py *: Embed with a Isomap model*
+- lle.py *: Embed with a Locally Linear Embedding model*

 ## Preprocessing
 - clean.py *: Fill in missing values, remove outliers*